 1. What do you think of Jefry’s story and his success in Australia?

-2. What would others (including the Catholic Church) think of Jefry traveling by boat to Australia without a visa?
+2. What would others (including the Catholic Church) think of Jefry travelling by boat to Australia without a visa?

 3. Why do others think this of asylum seekers?